fivethirtyeight/uber-tlc-foil-response/README.md

 B02682 | Schmecken
 B02764 | Danach-NY

 In the folder `other-FHV-data`, there are 10 files of raw data on pickups from 10 for-hire vehicle (FHV) companies.
-The trip information varies by company, but can include day of trip, time of trip, pick-up location, driver's for-hire license number, and vehicle's for-hire license number.
+The trip information varies by company, but can include day of trip, time of trip, pickup location, driver's for-hire license number, and vehicle's for-hire license number.

 The file `Aggregate_FHV_Data.xlsx`, which contains aggregate analysis on taxi and FHV trips, came directly from the TLC.